 Top / Featured Image Credit: You should envy those street truck tacos! flickr photo by cogdogblog http://flickr.com/photos/cogdog/22863843910 shared under a Creative Commons (BY) license

-The post "All I Have to Show for the #VCUBRB Presentation at Open Ed Are the Tacos it Was Planned Over" was originally zapped with 10,000 volts and declared "It's ALIVE" by Dr. Frankenstein at CogDogBlog (http://cogdogblog.com/2015/11/vcubrb-presentation-at-open-ed/) on November 25, 2015.
+The post "All I Have to Show for the #VCUBRB Presentation at Open Ed Are the Tacos it Was Planned Over" was originally rescued from the bottom of a stangant pond at CogDogBlog (http://cogdogblog.com/2015/11/vcubrb-presentation-at-open-ed/) on November 25, 2015.